FriedRonaldo/Primitives-PS/README.md

 ## Note
 This repository is built upon [DiffAug](https://github.com/mit-han-lab/data-efficient-gans).

+The short version of this paper is appeared in Neurips-22-SyntheticData4ML workshop.

 ## Citation
 If you find this work useful for your research, please cite our paper:
 ```